NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 Europe continues to lose influence and the internal weakness of Europe will continue to manifest itself as it did when the second largest economy of Europe, the United Kingdom, left the alliance.
 There is a possibility that [Poland](https://www.france24.com/en/europe/20210715-on-the-road-to-polexit-poland-pushes-back-in-battle-against-eu-rule) and [Hungary](https://www.dw.com/en/hungary-vs-eu-is-orban-striving-for-huxit/a-58934527) will leave next.
 Turkey will never enter the European Union in the first place.

+But do I see any possibility that our current world in 2021 is headed into a major war, such as a third world war?

+No, not really.
+Not at all actually.
+The only possibility I see is a major conflict between China and the USA, but China will not risk too much, since their only goal is to increase their wealth and living standard even more.

+What about North Korea?
+I don't think either.
+North Korea has the bomb since 10 years, nothing has happened so far.
+In 2019, US President Trump managed to step foot on North-Korean territory and shook hands with Kim Jong-un, the pinnacle of a series of [favourable diplomatic events](https://en.wikipedia.org/wiki/Kim_Jong-un#Diplomacy_2018%E2%80%932019) between South Korea, North Korea and the US.
+To be honest, I wouldn't be surprised to see Korea united again until the year 2050.

 ## Advance of Medicine & Technology

 I am a computer scientist and thus my viewpoint might be a bit uneducated, buy I don't think that we will see major technological milestones in the next 10-20 years.
 With major technological leaps, I mean things such as: